Logic and folklore explain enigmatic landscape features and suggest an origin for 'the Stations of the Cross'. Wed 15 June 2022

 Head notch at Sepultra da Cova da Moira, Carregal do Sal, Portugal.

-In all countries, the official explanation for notched rock tombs is they were tombs for rich medieval children or for the remains of elites.
+In all countries, the official explanation claims rock tombs offered this variety to rich medieval children and/or various members of the elite.

 Note how some rock tombs have no head notches; some have square head notches, some have circular head notches.
 A few have wedge-shaped notches and a very few have keyhole-shaped notches.